Veykril/tlborm/README.md

 ## Thanks

-A big thank you to Daniel Keep for the original work as well as all the contributors that added to the original.
+A big thank you to Daniel Keep for the original work as well as all the contributors that added to the original which can be found [here](https://github.com/DanielKeep/tlborm).

 ## License